Girl Scout Ranger Program

 To earn a Girl Scout Ranger certificate, Girl Scouts should participate in organized education activities and/or volunteer service projects for a minimum of five (5) hours at one or more national parks.
 Once these hours are completed, download the Girl Scout Ranger Certificate of Completion, which is based on the honor system.

-To earn a Girl Scout Ranger patch, Girl Scouts should participate in organized educational activities or volunteer service projects for a minimum of ten (10) hours at one or more national parks.
+In addition, to earn a Girl Scout Ranger patch, certificate of completion, and letter of recognition, Girl Scouts should participate in organized educational activities or volunteer service projects for a minimum of ten (10) hours at one or more national parks.
 Examples of qualifying organized educational programs include the following:

 • Ranger-guided interpretive tours